Romila Thapar and the collapse of the ‘eminent’ Marxist monopoly – Utpal Kumar

 Satellite imagery from a NASA programme does not adjust its findings based on Indian political conditions.
 German isotope hydrology does not take instructions from the RSS.
 Either the geology is sound or it is not—and critics who wish to challenge Danino’s conclusions are obliged to say which data they dispute and why.

-The Quality That Distinguishes a Scholar from an Ideologue
+The Quality that Distinguishes a Scholar from an Ideologue

 There is a further dimension of Danino’s work that his critics have chosen to overlook: his explicit, consistent acknowledgement of uncertainty and dissent.